Studying Success in MTSS Implementation and Academic Outcomes During the Pandemic Years: Four School District Case Studies

 Following the beginning of the COVID-19 pandemic in 2020, schools faced several challenges as they dealt with the transition to remote learning as well as the trauma, increased isolation, and learning losses experienced by students.
 We identified four district partners who were eager to improve their Multi-Tiered System of Supports (MTSS) practice in order to better support their students during this difficult time.
 Our team was interested in understanding if districts were able to implement the core components of a successful MTSS practice during the pandemic years and if their use of the Branching Minds platform was associated with growth in student achievement.

-The following case study highlights how Greene County School System leveraged the BRM platform to identify students needing additional support, use data to guide decision-making and problem-solving, and develop targeted intervention plans using evidence-based interventions and supports.
+The following case study highlights how Sidney City Schools leveraged the BRM platform to identify students needing additional support, use data to guide decision-making and problem-solving, and develop targeted intervention plans using evidence-based interventions and supports.
 The results also show significant gains in Reading and Math performance for students supported with intervention plans through the BRM platform.
-Below we discuss Greene County School System's successes and plans for further developing their MTSS practice.
+Below we discuss Sidney City School's successes and plans for further developing their MTSS practice.
 (The other case studies are linked below.)

 Introduction and Implementation

-Across the 2020-2021 school year, the district saw the following implementation-based outcomes:
+Across the 2020-2021 school year, the district saw the following implementation-based outcomes across all elementary schools:

-of all planned activities (goals, progress monitors, and interventions), indicating a high fidelity of implementation
+activities on the platform were resolved, indicating a high fidelity of implementation

 Make MTSS Easy, Efficient, and Effective With the Branching Minds Web Platform